matthewmueller/vo/Readme.md

 - Standalone: [vo.js](dist/vo.js) & [vo.min](dist/vo.min.js)

 ## Getting Started

+Vo supports 3 kinds of asynchronous flows:

+- **pipelines**: Transformation pipeline.
+Return values become the arguments to the next function
+- **stacks**: Express-style.
+Arguments are passed in at the top and flow through each middleware function
+- **composition**: Koa-style.
+Flows downstream through the functions, then back up.

+###

 An updated guide will be available soon.
 For now, take a look at the [tests](test/) for now.